nrasadi/API-Load-Testing-Tool/README.md

-# API Load and Stress Test
+# Load and Stress Testing for APIs
-RESTful API Stress Test
+Written in Python
+Supports concurrent connections and various scenarious including testing multiple APIs simultaneously.